archeedoshi12/Mernstack-Project/README.md

 npm start

-The frontend will run at: http://localhost:3000
+The frontend deployed link will run at: mernstack-project-jv8k.vercel.app